So why do some golfers hit the ball further than others?

 - Backing off your club head speed a little may allow you to accelerate more strongly into the ball and deliver more distance and consistency..

 Finding an extra 6.6 mph of club head speed with your driver could yield ~21 yards off the tee (if you can swing that much faster than you do now).
 By training to add 5 more Gs of acceleration into the ball you could be some 35 yards out in front with less risk and more consistency.

-If you are not specifically training to increase your acceleration into the ball, you are missing out on the chance to hit the ball harder.
+If you are not specifically training to increase your acceleration into the ball, you are missing out on your chance to hit the ball harder and further.